LuckyDC/RGB-IR-ReID-Baseline/README.md

 ## Utilization
 Download [SYSU-MM01](https://github.com/wuancong/SYSU-MM01) dataset and uncompress it.
+Change the entry `data_root` in configs/default.py to the path of the dataset.
 Put the [rand_perm_cam.mat](https://github.com/wuancong/SYSU-MM01/blob/master/evaluation/data_split/rand_perm_cam.mat) in `exp` directory in dataset root.
 This file is used to assign gallery items for each trial while testing.
 Run
 ```shell script